snprim/snprim.github.io/_posts/2020-10-10-Analysis-and-Automation.md

 title: Model Fitting and Report Automation
 ---

 For [this project](https://snprim.github.io/ST558_project_2/), I used bike sharing data to demonstrate model fitting and automating reports.
+The files can be found in my [repo]( https://github.com/snprim/ST558_project_2).
 It was yet another opportunity to practice the process of using Github, analyzing data, and communicating results, all of which essential to data science.

 I tend to focus on the big picture whenever I start a reasonably big project and want to get the structure ready.
 For example, for this project, I worked on automating reports before working on the analysis, which resulted in large numbers of files created every time I had one chunk of code completed and long knitting time after each revisions.
 With some added bad choice of function, I ended up creating a project with a massive number of files (more than 200,000 files!), which made my Rstudio so slow that I had to start over with a new repo and a new R project.
 When I do a similar project in the future, I would try to break up the task to save memory and running time, either by only using a subset of the data or adding one section at a time.
 A bottom-up approach of coding will hopefully help me avoid the mistake of creating a massive program from the beginning.